Kimberly-Marcelin-Nathan/Kimberly-Marcelin-Nathan/README.md

 <div align="center">
 <h1><b>Hey There <img src="https://em-content.zobj.net/source/microsoft-teams/337/waving-hand_1f44b.png" width="50"/></b></h1>

-<h5> This is Kim, a final-year MSc student in Decision and Computing Sciences, where I immerse myself in the limitless possibilities of the digital world<br>
+<h5> This is Kim, a final-year MSc student in Decision and Computing Sciences,<br>
+immersing myself in the limitless possibilities of the digital world<br><br>
-My passion lies in web development and the intricate craft of shaping user experiences through the art of UI/UX design 🌐💻<br>
+Passionate about web development and the art of UI/UX design 🌐💻<br><br>
-Proficient in a multitude of technologies including HTML5, CSS3, JavaScript, PHP, SQL, and MERN stack<br>
-I am adept at crafting dynamic and engaging websites that resonate with users on a profound level 🚀🎨<br>
+I craft dynamic websites that resonate with users on a profound level<br>
-My commitment to excellence drives me to continuously refine my skills and stay abreast of emerging trends<br>
-in the ever-evolving digital landscape 🔍📈<br>
+using HTML5, CSS3, JavaScript, PHP, SQL, and MERN stack 🚀🎨<br><br>
 Beyond the digital realm, my true passion lies in the soul-stirring world of music 🎵<br>
-And as music aficionado I wield the power of vocals, keyboard, piano, and guitar to compose a symphony that echoes my deepest creativity 💖<br>
+And as music aficionado I wield the power of vocals, keyboard, piano, and guitar<br>
+to compose a symphony that echoes my deepest creativity 💖<br><br>

 Ciao for now 💓!</h5>
 </div>